 Denver Moves: Bicycles Program

-Bicycles provide a travel option that is convenient, affordable, has health benefits and helps ease congestion.
-These are all elements that are part of the community’s vision for a healthier and more vibrant city.
-By building out Denver’s bicycle network and creating a comfortable space for people to ride, DOTI is helping to realize this vision.
+Riding a bicycle or other micromobility device is convenient, affordable, has health benefits and helps ease congestion.
+These elements are all part of the community’s vision for a healthier and more vibrant city.